Home · Shop · Bible 101 · BIBLE READING · Ramblings of a Stranger · Stories · The Voices Of Christmas · About · Contact

 3 John follows the structure of a typical first-century personal letter, with an introduction, body, and conclusion.
 It is written in simple yet direct Greek, using key Johannine themes such as truth, love, and hospitality.
 Unlike 1 and 2 John, this letter is more personal and focuses on specific individuals rather than doctrinal issues.

-Themes · Walking in the truth: A hallmark of genuine faith.
+· Walking in the truth: A hallmark of genuine faith.

 · Christian hospitality: Supporting and welcoming faithful teachers.